 Understand the System

-During Advance Registration students submit their preferred courses, as well as alternate courses, using Penn InTouch, the online registration system.
+During Advance Registration students submit their preferred courses, as well as alternate courses, using Path@Penn, the online registration system.
 Course requests can be submitted at any time during this period.
 All course requests are processed at the conclusion of the Advance Registration period, regardless of when the request was submitted.
 There is no advantage to registering early and no guarantee that students will be enrolled in all their requested courses.

 Two weeks after Advance Registration, the system will open again for the Course Selection period.
 During this period, students can add and drop courses in real time until the end of the second week of the semester, and they can drop courses until the end of the fifth week of the semester.